patrickfrey/mewa/doc/faq.md

  * unbound_reftype with the qualifier "&<-" representing a reference to an unbound variable.
  * c_unbound_reftype with the qualifiers "const " and "&<-" representing an unbound constant reference.

- The unbound references are instantiated by a special constructor, thus implementing copy elision.
- The ```out``` member of the constructor references a variable that can be substituted with the reference of the type this value is assigned to.
+ The ```out``` member of the unbound reference constructor references a variable that can be substituted with the reference of the type this value is assigned to.
 This allows injecting the destination address later in the process after the constructor code has been built.
 This allows to implement copy elision and to instantiate the target of the constructor in the assignment of the unbound reference to a reference.
-Or to later allocate a local variable for the structure and to instantiate the target there, if the unbound reference is reduced to a value instead.
+Or to later allocate a local variable for the structure and to instantiate the target there, if the unbound reference is reduced to a value or a const reference instead.

  This mechanism allows treating return value references passed as parameters uniformly with scalar return values, just using different constructors representing these types.